(17 cities, 2 counties, 5 states )

 • Developer fees.
 Jersey City funds its tenant RTC in part through developer fees.

-• Other sources.
+• Other unique sources.
 Baltimore’s tenant RTC is partially funded through $500k from the Sheriff’s budget, and Maryland’s statewide program is partially funded through appropriations from the abandoned property fund.

 Though most tenant RTC programs are enacted through legislation, a number of existing tenant RTC policies were established via ballot initiative.
-In 2022-2023, the NCCRC and PolicyLink partnered on the Housing Justice on the Ballot: Initiative Guide.
+In 2022-2023, we and PolicyLink partnered on the Housing Justice on the Ballot: Initiative Guide.
 This guide is intended for tenant organizers, housing advocates, legal advocates, and anyone interested in bringing housing justice to life by advancing renter protections on the ballot.

 PolicyLink developed a dynamic three-part “Housing Justice on the Ballot” webinar series connected to the guide: